carmelle-cat/carmelle.github.io/index.md

 ## Welcome to my page!

 Hello world!
 My name is Carmelle.
-I am PhD student studying RNA Splicing in Computational Biology at the University of California Berkeley.
+I am PhD student in Computational Biology at the University of California Berkeley where I study RNA Splicing at the [Lareau lab](http://www.lareaulab.org/)
 ![image](https://user-images.githubusercontent.com/67977500/178340607-ba324fe7-6572-4604-9590-0bab227d1774.png)

 ### About Me

-I grew up in the small island-province of Cebu, Philippines.
+I was born and raised in the small island-province of Cebu, Philippines.
 When I was fifteen years-old I relocated to San Jose, California when I migrated to the United States.
 I attended college at the University of California Santa Cruz where I earned my bachelor's degree in Biomolecular Engineering & Bioinformatics.
-When I'm not doing science, I enjoy beautiful hikes, [running](https://www.strava.com/athletes/99557318), enjoying good food with friends, taking care of my plants or exploring a new artsy hobby!
+When I'm not doing science, I enjoy going on beautiful hikes, [running](https://www.strava.com/athletes/99557318), eating good food with friends, discovering new music, taking care of my plants or exploring a new artsy hobby!

 Feel free to follow me in my science journey on [twitter](https://twitter.com/carmeile) or contact me at carmelle@berkeley.edu :-)